 Some experts even claim that rose essential oil is beneficial for alleviating pain symptoms, backed by the results of a study from 2015.
 Researchers found that rose oil stimulated the children’s brains to release “happy” hormones, i.e., endorphins.

 3. Peppermint and Eucalyptus Essential Oils

 What is eucalyptus oil good for?
-Also known as eucalyptus radiata essential oil, it provides comfort to tired or sore joints and muscles, sharpens the mind, and clears congested nasal passages.
-On the other hand, peppermint essential oil is commonly used for treating irritable bowel syndrome, as well as other digestive issues.
-The reason peppermint is excellent for digestion is that it helps with pain in the GI tract, and it also relaxes those muscles.
+Also known as eucalyptus radiata essential oil, it provides comfort to tired or sore joints and muscles.
+Other eucalyptus oil uses may be for sharpening the mind and clearing congested nasal passages.
+On the other hand, peppermint essential oil is commonly used for treating irritable bowel syndrome and other digestive issues.
+Peppermint is excellent for digestion because it helps with pain in the GI tract, and it also relaxes those muscles.

 4. Lemongrass Essential Oil

 If you have hypertension or suffer from digestive issues, then using essential oils such as lemongrass will definitely do the trick.
 This tropical essential oil has been traditionally used to treat gastric ulcers and diarrhea and even to regulate blood sugar.
 And that has been one of the most crucial lemongrass oil uses.

 Also, a study from 2017 conducted on individuals with rheumatoid arthritis found that the citral component in lemongrass essential oil may relieve inflammation and reduce pain.
 So that’s another one of the lemongrass essential oil benefits.
 Also, a previous study from 2015 concluded that lemongrass might be beneficial for lowering diastolic blood pressure.